kpfenning/Kendalls-ReadMe/new-README.md

     ## Description
     <a name='description'></a>

-    This project is a README file generator that helps gives developers a simpler way of creating README files for their projects all from their command-line.
+    This is a README markdown file generator, which gives developers a simpler way of creating their readme files.

     ## Installation
     <a name='installation'></a>

-    To install, copy the SSH from GitHub, then use git clone in your command line to clone it to your device.
+    Copy SSH code from GitHub, clone onto your device.

     ## Usage
     <a name='usage'></a>

-    A user will use this to simplify creating README files.
-To actually use this, you will go to the cloned files on your device.
-Then you will enter node index.js into your command-line and answer each question about your application.
-Always double check that you are in the correct directory first!
+    To use this application, you would open up your command-line, make sure you're in the correct directory that includes the cloned files, then enter node index.js.
+It will then ask you a handful questions about your project.
+Once you get through all of the questions, it will generate a README.md file with your answers generated into it.

     ## License
     <a name='license'></a>